-Over the years, Whitney had leant funds to her father on multiple occasions, including money to purchase the house in which he and Barbara lived - a house that is owned by Whitney.
+Over the years, Whitney had lent funds to her father on multiple occasions, including money to purchase the house in which he and Barbara lived – a house that is owned by Whitney.
 Whitney stated that the insurance money was to go toward repayment of all the money she had lent to her father.

 After a number of court battles and appeals, Whitney came out victorious and was able to keep the insurance money from her father.